Gunnar50/receipe-app/README.md

 npm install
 ```

-There are two option to start the development:
+There are two options to start the development:

 Start Server and Client in different terminal